vantagemods/libvantage/README.md

-This is the official library used to create Xbox One saved game editors for [Vantage](https://vantagemods.com).
+This is the official library used to create PC saved game editors for [Vantage](https://vantagemods.com).

 *Pull requests are very welcome!*